Step 5

 of the "thick base" Academy kit tail.

-First, section of 0,5 mm card was
+First, a section of 0,5 mm card was

 shaped and added on top op the rear fuselage joint area.
 Note the opened